likecoin/likecoin-chain/SETUP.md

 $HOME/.liked/cosmovisor/upgrades/<upgrade_name>/bin
 ```

-Once the upgrade block is reached, cosmovisor should be able to link the `current` folder to the destinated upgrade folder and automatically restart itself to continue the block syncing process with the latest binary.
+Once the upgrade block is reached, cosmovisor should be able to link the `current` folder to the designated upgrade folder and automatically restart itself to continue the block syncing process with the latest binary.
 An extra `upgrade-info.json` file will be generated to indicate the metadata for the upgrade.

 ## Upgrade Proposal